tari-project/tari-dot-com/_lessons/add_new_localizations.md

 <img src="../assets/lessons/img/adding-languages/forking_process.png" width=600>

 Click on the drop-down and note the forks available.
 It should be blank.
-Click on the **Create a new fork** option to bring up the **Create a new fork** page.
+Click on the **Create a new fork** option to bring up the **Create a new fork** form.

 <img src="../assets/lessons/img/adding-languages/new_fork_form.png" width=600>

 When filling out the form, keep the following in mind:
 * The owner should be your GitHub username
 * The repo name will be automatically filled in based on the repo name from the existing project.
 Leave it as is.
 * You can provide a description of the project.
-Descriptions and comments are a good habit to get into, so fill this out with a suitable description of the localization you are adding.
+Descriptions and comments are a good habit to get into, so fill this out with a suitable description.
 * Make sure the **Copy the main branch only** option is checked.
 If you uncheck the option, you will copy all available branches from the existing repo, which will make things difficult to manage.

 Click the **Create fork** button to continue.

-Once you’ve done so, there’ll be a brief delay while GitHub creates the fork.
-Once done, you’ll be redirected to the new fork’s home page.
+Once you’ve done so, there’ll be a brief delay while GitHub creates the fork, then you’ll be redirected to the new fork’s home page.
 Look at the top-left corner, and you should see something that reads **[Your Username]/[Your Repo Name]**.
 This is a good way to check that you are on the right repo.
 Additionally, you’ll see a message under the repo that reads, “forked from tari-project/universe” and is a quick indicator that you’re on your fork.

 <img src="../assets/lessons/img/adding-languages/new_fork_created.png" width=600>

 ## Step 4 - Creating a new branch for your localization work
 Now that you have your own fork of the project, you will need to create a new branch.
-Branching creates a copy of the code at a point in time, allowing you to work on your specific changes without impacting the work of others.
+Branching creates a copy of the code at a specific point in time, allowing you to work on your changes without impacting the work of others.

 Open up VS Code, and ensure you have your repository open.
 If you're not sure what is meant by this, be sure to check out the [“How to Become a Tari Contributor” guide](/lessons/how_to_become_a_tari_contributor.html) and confirm you've completed the necessary steps before continuing.

 * At the bottom-left corner of VS Code’s status bar, click on the “main” branch.
-In the Command Palette, you will see that you have the option to create a new branch.
+In the Command Palette at the top of VS Code, you will see that you have the option to create a new branch.
 * Select the **Create Branch** option and give it an appropriate name.
 The standard convention is to avoid spaces and use hyphens in their place; for example, “new-localization-esperanto”.
 If you are editing an existing localization, this might change to, for example, “proofreading-french-localization” or "editing-french-airdrop-json".
 * Once you’ve created the branch, you will notice that the status bar’s branch has been updated to whatever you called your new branch.
 However, you will still need to publish the new branch.
 * Click on the little cloud upload button next to the branch.
 In the Command Palette, you will have the option of publishing it to **Origin** or **Upstream**.
 Select **Origin**.
 You will now see the new branch in your list.

 Congratulations!
 You’re now ready to start working on your localization.

-# How does Tari’s language feature work?
+## Step 5 - Getting to grips with Tari Universe's language system
+When launching for the first time, Tari Universe uses the user's system locale to determine which language the application should display.
+If the system locale is unavailable, the initial language displayed will be English.

 Available languages for Tari Universe are available in a drop-down within the **Settings → General Settings** section of the application.
 The user can also select to use the system’s language (or locale) to determine which language Tari Universe will use.

 <img src="../assets/lessons/img/adding-languages/settings_languages.png" width=600>

 These languages are derived from the Tari Universe project - specifically, from the ~/public/locales folder.
-Each locale consists of several JSON files stored in a folder that utilizes the ISO-639 standard Set 1 two-letter naming convention for countries.
+Each locale consists of several JSON files stored in a folder that utilizes the [ISO-639 standard Set 1 two-letter naming convention](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) for languages.
 In VS Code, go to the Explorer Tab, expand the public/locales folder, then select the **en** locale folder.

 <img src="../assets/lessons/img/adding-languages/folder_structure.png" width=600>

+In addition, in order for the language to be available in the system, you'll need to update the **i18initializer.ts** file, located in src/i18initializer.ts.
+Here, you'll need to add your language and the regional variations associated with it so Tari Universe knows how to resolve different system configurations.
+If are working in an existing localization, you can skip this.

-# How the localization JSONs work
+### Step 5a - Understanding how the localization JSONs work

 Each JSON file corresponds to a different part of the app.
 Let’s have a look inside the **setup-view.json** file, which contains many of the start-up messages displayed when Tari Universe boots up: